MLXIO

 Assessing Team Skillsets and Learning Curves

-• PyTorch is favored where fast iteration and academic alignment matter.
+• PyTorch is favored where rapid iteration, research alignment, and LLM support matter.

 Integration with Existing Infrastructure and Tools